cecton/blog/content/posts/rust-and-arduino-part2.md

 In the Linux man page it even comes with a warning:

-> WARNING
->
->         This program can confuse your I2C bus, cause data loss and worse!
+> WARNING: This program can confuse your I2C bus, cause data loss and worse!

 And this
 [excerpt from the source](https://git.kernel.org/pub/scm/utils/i2c-tools/i2c-tools.git/tree/tools/i2cdetect.c#n100):